 Carleton College is committed to providing a safe and healthy workplace for student researchers, faculty, and staff.
 To that end, the college has developed the following Best Practices Guide for in-person student researchers in response to the COVID-19 pandemic.
 There is a parallel Best Practices document for employees that applies to faculty and staff.
-This guide is meant to help students transition person, while being mindful of health and safety.
+Only students who are approved to live on campus may do in-person work on campus.
+This guide is meant to help students transition to in-person work on campus, while being mindful of health and safety.
 Our goal is to mitigate the potential for transmission of COVID-19 on campus, and that requires full cooperation among our community.
 Only through this cooperative effort can we establish and maintain the safety and health of our community.
 Even if you are not concerned about your own health, you must follow these expectations to protect the health and safety of other students, faculty, and staff on campus.

 This best practice guide follows Centers for Disease Control and Prevention (CDC) and Minnesota Department of Health (MDH) guidelines and federal OSHA standards related to COVID-19 and addresses: